-As HCC coding is increasingly an economic and clinical imperative, the diagnostic codes that form the foundation of HCCs can remain inaccurate or incomplete, particularly for new patients.
-This not only reduces payments for healthcare organizations, it impacts the resources available for addressing the full spectrum of patient needs, particularly for complex patients.
+Despite this growing importance, the diagnostic codes that are foundational to the HCC model can be inaccurate or incomplete, particularly for new patients.
+Inaccurate and incomplete coding not only reduces payments for healthcare organizations, it impacts the resources available for addressing the full spectrum of patient needs, especially for complex patients.